 - Take things slowly and spend time getting used to being naked together again.

 - Be patient.
 You may find that any awkwardness will improve with time and practice.

 - Talk to a counsellor who specialises in helping couples with intimacy and sexual issues.
 The occupational therapist on your treatment team can suggest practical strategies for positioning and fatigue management.

-- For more on this, call Cancer Council 13 11 20, download a booklet from this page, or see Sexuality, intimacy and cancer.
+- For more on this, call Cancer Council 13 11 20, or see Sexuality, intimacy and cancer.